 - Women often will say their urine looks “frothy” if they are losing protein, so something else to keep an eye on.

 With the 24-hour urine collection you most often have to stay at home most of the day as you have to collect all your urine and keep it cold (usually either in your fridge or on ice at home).
-That makes it hard to leave much longer than an hour, and most women can’t go to work during the testing period.
+That makes it hard to leave much longer than an hour, and most women prefer not going into work when they’re collecting their urine all day long.

 **In the Call the Midwife book, they put women’s urine on the heater to see if the protein would congeal — a pretty cool old school method, like cooking eggs!

-Preeclampsia makes your blood vessels leak even more than usual.
+Preeclampsia (or hellp syndrome) makes your blood vessels leak even more than usual.
 That’s why you would get swelling (again, SOME swelling isn’t unusual — it’s an excessive amount) and also your kidneys leak fluid and don’t filter your urine as well as it did before you became pregnant/had preeclampsia.
+About 15% of women in the united states get PIH or preeclampisa (also called HELLP syndrome).
+But, most pregnant women do NOT have this issue — and have a totally normal pregnancy.

 How to reduce protein in urine during pregnancy?